birdsofblacksand/birdsofblacksand.github.io/draft.md

 There are several perks to this approach:

 * The math is simple enough to calculate the odds on the fly, with no ties or rerolls.
-* No need for ability scores for NPCs, just a sense of what _ought_ to happen.
+* No need for ability scores for NPCs, just a sense of what *ought* to happen.
-* It still leaves the door for unlikely upsets at a static 5%.
+* It still leaves the door open for unlikely upsets at a static 5%.

+This approach also dovetails nicely with Electric Bastionland's "ability loss" mechanic, where ability scores are temporarily lowered as players take damage - so a good night's sleep could very well be the difference between winning and losing.

-Is this the most accurate way to model this encounter?
+Is this an accurate way to simulate this encounter?
 Not particularly.
-But to me, these are stakes that sound fun and memorable for the Player, and I'm willing to sacrifice precision for compelling story outcomes that still feel fair enough.
+But to me, these are stakes that sound fun and memorable for the Player, and I'm willing to sacrifice precision for compelling story outcomes that still feel *fair enough* to the players.

-This approach also dovetails nicely with Electric Bastionland's "ability loss" mechanic, where ability scores are temporarily lowered as players take damage - so a good night's sleep could very well be the difference between winning and losing.
+It's also important to be consistent with your rulings.
+Once established, players will come to rely on these rulings when coming up with plans, so future arm-wrestling bouts against similar opponents should follow this same pattern.

 ### Do we really need opposed rolls?